 New Miami Heat Home Catches Fire

-Flames could be seen shooting from wooden construction material on part of the uppermost section of the partly-completed $165 million American Airlines Arena.
+Flames could be seen shooting from wooden construction material on part of the uppermost section of the partially completed $165 million facility.

-At least ten fire trucks and crews _ totaling 30-35 firefighters _ rushed to the scene by Biscayne Bay, across Biscayne Boulevard from downtown skyscrapers.
+At least 10 fire trucks and 30-35 firefighters were at the site near Biscayne Bay, across Biscayne Boulevard from downtown skyscrapers.

 ``They had a welder working up there around 3 o’clock.
-That may have sparked something,″ Payne said as fire fighters struggled to get water up to the burning planks at least seven or eight stories high.
+That may have sparked something,″ Payne said as firefighters struggled to get water up to burning planks at least seven or eight stories high.

 The highest ladders reach only 100 feet and the fire was still out of reach, Miami fire Capt.
 Joe Fernandez said.